Cultural Competence in Healthcare: Bridging Gaps for Diverse Populations

 Stronger Community Relationships

 When healthcare institutions and public health professionals work to prioritize cultural competence, the entire community benefits.
 As communities become increasingly diverse, it is paramount that all people feel seen, represented, and respected within the healthcare system.
 Providers who focus on culturally competent care will be considered more trustworthy among the entire population.
-A strong relationship between the healthcare facility and the community it serves ensures that there is a deep sense of trust and allows the facility to provide improved outcomes for all patients.
+A strong relationship between the healthcare facility and the community it serves ensures that there is a deep sense of trust and allows the facility to provide improved outcomes for patients.

 How to Implement Cultural Competence in Healthcare